fakeneko/auto-switch-elytra/README_en_us.md

 ## Keybindings

 The default Right-Alt opens the configuration screen.
 This button can also be modified through Minecraft.
-(Forge can't be opened via shortcut keys, only via ModList)

 ## Dependencies